humb1e1989/GameDevWithUnityGroupProject/README.md

 **Solution**:
 Implemented both **OnTriggerEnter and OnCollisionEnter** 🎯 methods, and ensured correct tag settings, resolving collision detection issues.
 Added detailed debug output to help identify the source of problems.

-## 7. Summary and Future Improvements 🚀

-This project successfully implemented the UI system and health system for a 3D Pac-Man style game, providing a complete user interface and core game mechanics.
-The system design emphasizes __modularity and scalability__ 🧩, facilitating the addition and optimization of subsequent features.

-### Future Improvement Directions:

-1. **UI Enhancement** 🎨
-   - Add more animation effects and transitions ✨
-   - Implement **adaptive UI layouts** 📱 supporting different screen ratios
-   - Add theme customization options and color schemes 🌈

-2. **Health System Expansion** 💪
-   - Implement dot collection counting and **special ability systems** ⚡
-   - Add richer visual and audio feedback 🔔
-   - Add difficulty adjustment mechanisms, such as enemy speed increasing with levels 📈

-3. **Audio System Expansion** 🔊
-   - Implement a complete sound effect system, including character movement, item collection, etc. 🎵
-   - Add **dynamic volume adjustment** 🎚️ and mute options
-   - Implement music variations based on player status (e.g., critical health state) 🎼

-4. **Performance Optimization** ⚡
-   - Implement **object pool system** ♻️ to optimize UI and game object creation/destruction
-   - Add resource loading management to reduce scene transition times ⏱️
-   - Optimize memory usage to reduce resource consumption on mobile platforms 📱

-Through these improvements, the game will provide a more immersive experience while maintaining simple and intuitive operation methods and core game mechanics. 🎮✨

----

-*Note: In the actual document, please replace [Insert...here] markers with actual screenshots, video links, and other relevant content.
-These visual materials will greatly enhance the document's explanatory effect and professionalism.* 📸